metachris/appengine-boilerplate/README.md

 Some ideas for future improvements:

 * Update openid-selector
-* Signing up: ask for username, newsletter, subscribe to mailchimp
 * OAuth login: Twitter, Facebook, LinkedIn, Dropbox, etc.
 * About page with feedback form
 * Feedback dialog